 Value Your Valuables

-It is common practice nowadays to have insurance on your home and legally you must have insurance for your car.
+It is common practice nowadays to have insurance on your home and legally you must have car insurance.
 However, it pays to evaluate and document any additional high value items that you wish to place under your home insurance policy.

 Sentimental and high value pieces of jewellery are one of the most common contents to be included on home insurance policies.
 It is advised to specify these types of items when taking out your policy; however you will be required to have an official valuation of the item and present this to your insurer or broker to prove the value of it.

 Your insurer will specify the maximum limit that they will cover an item for without proof of value (for example a ring worth up to €2,000*), items above this amount will require a valuation from a reputable jeweller confirming that in their professional opinion the item is worth a certain amount.
 You will then have to send a copy of this valuation to your insurance company or broker who will hold this on file as verification that your item is worth the amount you say.

 It is important to remember that the value of items can increase and decrease relevant to changing market conditions for precious metals and stone.
 When you renew your policy each year, it is worth having these specified items re-evaluated in case the value has changed.

 When including jewellery on your home insurance, check with your insurer at the time of quoting, exactly what you are covered for.
 Are you covered for loss inside and outside of the home?
 Does it cover you for damage or a lost diamond in the ring?
 An item such as a diamond ring often holds more sentimental value than anything, so if the worst was to happen, you are best having the peace of mind that you can get one of your most precious items replaced or fixed.